-There are 26 A to Z keys from becoming a great emcee.
+There are 26 A to Z keys for becoming a great emcee.
 I want you to learn all of them.
 And I am happy to share all of my secrets with you.

 If I was convinced you would only take one word of advice from me, it would be the single word that is title of this chapter: Engage!

 Here’s why: Engaging an audience is THE secret sauce for becoming a marvelous master of ceremonies.
 Face it.
 Anyone can volunteer to host a program, right?
 They might feel nervous, but just about any man or woman can walk up to a podium, welcome an audience, introduce other speakers, and make some announcements.

 You want to do and be more than this.
 A great MC engages the people in the audience.
 This is what separates an average emcee from a fantastic event host.

 You must become an engager.

 See Related: Deep Dive – How To Be A Great Emcee